serebrov/notes/yii/2012-03-28-yii-catch-and-log-deadlocks.md

         }
     }

-Place it in `application/protected/components` and set in the `config/main.php`:
+Put it in `application/protected/components` and set in the `config/main.php`:

     return array(
         ...